 However, do keep in mind that some can cause nasty side effects and serious illnesses, which is why it’s so important to protect yourself and your family from nasty nuisances.

-Here’s our ultimate guide to keeping the bugs at bay during UK beach holidays – read more, you might be surprised!
+Here’s our ultimate guide to keeping the bugs at bay during UK summer holidays – read more, you might be surprised!

 There are many different repellants available and the effectiveness depends on the type of repellent, its concentration, and how often it’s reapplied.
 According to the NHS, repellents that contain 50% DEET are most effective.
 And here’s a top tip.. apply your sun cream first and then apply your repellent!
 It’s much more effective this way.

 Rethink your choice of clothing

 When the sun is shining and temperatures are soaring, covering up is the last thing on your mind, but minimizing areas of exposed skin is one of the easiest ways to keep bugs bites away, while it can also help minimize exposure to the sun and the damage that comes with it!
 Insects are particularly active around sunrise and sunset, so don’t worry, you can get back to catching those rays in no time at all.

 Did you know insects are attracted to bright clothing?
 If you’re not a fan of insect repellants, you may want to take the more natural approach and opt for neutral shades of clothing to avoid being the ultimate bug magnet.
 This way, you’ll also be able to spot any ticks or creepy crawlies that try and hitch a ride.

 If you plan on visiting the beach later at night or in the evening, always carry a shawl or longer sleeved trousers and a cardigan with you.
 That added layer of clothing will really protect your skin from those evening time bugs.

 Beach holidays don’t go hand in hand with…